Honors

 What degree does a genealogist need?

-For many genealogists, their interest in this field started by researching their own family history.
-Uncovering your own lineage is the best way to determine whether becoming a genealogist is something you want to do long-term.
-Not only does it provide first-hand experience, but it also lays the groundwork for the patience and motivation required to succeed in this field.
+For many genealogists, their interest in this field did not begin in college, but instead, started by researching their own family history.
+Discovering your own lineage and the history of your ancestors is the best way to determine whether becoming a genealogist is something you are interested in long-term.

-Many dedicated and motivated genealogists attend institutes and conferences for training, networking opportunities, and courses.
-There are also online courses in family research and genealogy.
-Whether you have a degree or not, tracing your own ancestry and completing in-person or online courses are two-steps aspiring genealogists need to complete before beginning the accreditation or certification process.
+Many genealogists attend seminars, institutes, and conferences for training, networking opportunities, and courses.
+Local genealogical and historical societies are a good place to start.
+There may even be a genealogical library nearby offering seminars and other training.
+Online courses in family research and genealogy are readily available, and some are offered at no cost.
+Whether you have a degree or not, researching your own ancestry and completing in-person or online courses are steps genealogists must complete before beginning the certification process.

-What is the difference between an accredited and a certified genealogist?
+What is the difference between an associate and a professional genealogist?

-Accreditation is usually the first-step a genealogist will take in the credentialing process.
-While not a prerequisite, most certified genealogists started as an accredited genealogist.
-At LGHS, the credentials are LAG (Louisiana Accredited Genealogist) and LCG (Louisiana Certified Genealogist).
+Becoming an associate is usually the first-step a genealogist will take in the credentialing process.
+This level of certification requires the least amount of experience and education.
+While not a prerequisite, most professional genealogists started as an associate genealogist.
+At LGHS, the credentials are LAG (Louisiana Associate Genealogist) and LPG (Louisiana Professional Genealogist).

-Compared to the LAG, there are more requirements to obtain the LCG:
+Compared to the LAG, there are more requirements to obtain the LPG:

 - 5 years of experience